simp/simp-doc/docs/getting_started_guide/Installing_SIMP_using_r10k.rst

   `Setting Up Your Control Repo`_

 ..
 IMPORTANT::
-  This document will assumes the SIMP server has internet access.
+  This document will assume the SIMP server has internet access.
-  If your system does not have Internet access, you will need to adjust any paths to point to your internal mirrors.
+  If your system does not have internet access, you will need to adjust paths to point to your internal mirrors.

 ..
 NOTE::